How to Order Prints

 - Specify the size and type of contact reproduction desired.
 Please refer to the table below for schedule of prices.

 The library forwards your request to the photographer's studio.
-You must stop by or call the photographer's studio to prepay; all work must be prepaid.
+You must call the photographer's studio to prepay.
+All work must be prepaid.

 Cirkut (Panoramic) Prints

 All Cirkut reproductions are made from a high resolution electronic file of the image.

 Although the original height of all the Cirkut photographs is 10 inches, the lengths of the different originals vary from 24 to 54 inches.
 Please contact the photographer directly for pricing information, as the cost for a reproduction can range from $85 to $150.

 Please also contact the photographer directly for information concerning enlargement options (sizes beyond the original dimensions of the photograph).

 For Fiber prints and oversize prints to 108 inches please contact photographer for prices.

 The John F. Germany Public Library has scanners available to obtain high-resolution digital files of images from the Burgert Brothers collection.
 Customers can also bring their own photographic equipment to make digital images of the materials.

 The library can accommodate sending small quantities of high-resolution digital images electronically for customers unable to visit the library.